Video and text by TIM FAULKNER/ecoRI News staff

 Under the agreement, Invenergy pays Burrillville between $4.6 million and $9.1 million per year for 20 years.
 Beginning in 2017, Invenergy began making payments toward an upfront fee of nearly $3 million.

 “These fees are unrestricted.
-They can be used to fund the town’s vigorous and relentless efforts to kill the plant at the (Energy Facilities Siting Board) and at the Supreme Court, if necessary," McElroy said during the Nov.
+They can be used to fund the town’s vigorous and relentless efforts to kill the plant at the (Energy Facility Siting Board) and at the Supreme Court, if necessary," McElroy said during the Nov.
 3, 2016 Town Council meeting where the tax deal was approved.

 McElroy said the tax agreement would specifically pay for legal costs and expert testimony needed for the multiyear application vetting by the Energy Facilities Siting Board (EFSB), and for appeals if the power plant is approved.

 “These agreements will give the town the funds necessary to fight long and hard to kill the plant,” McElroy said.